Pandaqi/Pandaqi-Studio/pandaqi-studio/content/kangaruse/_index.md

 I've used the fonts **Mail Ray Stuff** (headings, thick) and **Poppins** (body, thin).
 The latter is freely available on Google Fonts, the first was received from 1001fonts.

 Idea, rules, code and assets are completely mine.
-A generative AI was used for inspiration, but cast aside once I noticed it was easier to draw what I was looking for myself.
+A generative AI was used for some parts, especially the animals, though parts were edited or redrawn by me.
+(If you ask the AI to create a Wolf Spider for example, a common animal in Australia, it just blends a Wolf and a Spider ... while getting the number of legs wrong.
+Every time.)

-This idea started when woke up one morning and had this pressing thought about a kangaroo game.
+This idea started when I woke up one morning and had this pressing thought about a kangaroo game.
 By the time I got downstairs and could write it down, it had already evolved into a simple but powerful mechanic that could sustain a whole game.

-This might be the simplest One Paper Game I ever made, while having a lot of depth and theme that makes total sense.
+This might be the simplest One Paper Game I ever made, while having a lot of depth and a theme that makes total sense.

 That was a good morning.